syncfusion-content/maui-docs/MAUI/DataGrid/Editing.md

 }
 {% endhighlight %}

-### Cancel edited value from getting committed
+### Cancel edited value from being committed

-To prevent the edited value from getting committed, use the [CurrentCellEndEdit]() event.
-To prevent the edited values from getting committed in the underlying collection, follow the code example:
+To prevent the edited value from being committed, use the [CurrentCellEndEdit]() event.
+This event prevents the edited values from being committed to the underlying collection.
+Refer to the code example below:

 {% highlight c# %}
 this.dataGrid.CurrentCellEndEdit += DataGrid_CurrentCellEndEdit;